 This is a favourite spot on the way up to Samoeng.
-It is easy to social distance, very wide outspread area.
-The kids love playing in the peaceful stream that flows through with rocks to jump on, or using the small play area, and checking out the water buffalo.
-No food from outside is allowed in but they do have a small kitchen and they serve different kinds of coffees and teas.
+It is accessible to social distance, vast outspread area.
+The kids love playing in the peaceful stream that flows through with rocks to jump on, using the small play area, and checking out the water buffalo.
+No outside food is allowed, but they do have a small kitchen, and they serve different kinds of coffees and teas.

 Route 1069 passes by elephant camps like the famous Mae Sa camp, cobra and monkey shows, ATV rentals, and a shooting range.
 But the recommendations we would like to put the spotlight on are the following :